 Change as follows:

-When association is not for an MLD association (see 11.3 (STA authenticationAuthentication and association)), theThe BSS Max Idle Period element contains the time period a non-AP STA can refrain from transmitting frames to the AP before the AP might disassociates the STA due to inactivity.
+For non-MLO, theThe BSS Max Idle Period element contains the time period a non-AP STA can refrain from transmitting frames to the AP before the AP might disassociates the STA due to inactivity. (#10270)

-When association is for an MLD association (see 11.3 (STA authenticationAuthentication and association)), the BSS Max Idle Period element contains the time period a non-AP MLD can refrain from transmitting frames to the AP MLD (#10549)on any enabled link before the AP MLD might disassociate the non-AP MLD due to inactivity.
+For MLO, the BSS Max Idle Period element contains the time period a non-AP MLD can refrain from transmitting frames to the AP MLD (#10549)on any enabled link before the AP MLD might disassociate the non-AP MLD due to inactivity. (#10270)

 The format of the BSS Max Idle Period element is shown in Figure 9-522 (BSS Max Idle Period element format).